paragasu/payment-backend/README.md

 ##On saving credit card details
-Please use braintree or paypal vault services.
+Use braintree or paypal vault services.
-Do not save the credit card on your own server.
-All transaction should always be on secure connection.